joker-b/botzo/aats25.md

 </figcaption>
 </figure> -->

-<h1>Coming in June:<br/>Art at the Source 2025</i></h1>
+<h1>Coming to Petaluma in June 2025</h1>

-Coming up in Petaluma, I'll be showing new work for Art at the Source 2025 -- prints, books, and maybe even a robot or two.
+I'll be showing new and existing work for Art at the Source 2025 -- prints, books, and maybe even a robot or two.
 Watch this space!

 <!--